Mark-met-een-K/wp-search-insights/readme.txt

 Privacy-friendly search analytics.
 Gain insight into on-page user search behavior.

 == Description ==
-Records all searches made on your website.
-See from which post, page, or product a search originated in a simple and clean dashboard.
-The dashboard can be found in the Tools -> Search Insights menu.
+WP Search Insights records all searches made on your website.
+See from which post, page, or product a search originated in a clean and straightforward dashboard.
+Keep records of most popular searches, with and without results.
+Rank keywords by popularity and use the search filter to keep out spam.

 Any code suggestions?
 We're on [GitHub](https://github.com/Mark-met-een-K/wp-search-insights) as well!

 == Features ==
 * Records search activity on your website
-* Sort recorded searches alphabetically, on data, results, and popularity
+* Explore results in custom date ranges
+* Keep records of most popular searches, with and without results
+* Rank keywords by popularity
+* Search filter to keep out spam
+* Works with Ajax Search forms
 * Records originating pages and subsequent landing page after a search query
-* Export records in CSV and for Excel
+* Export records in CSV
 * Privacy-friendly search analytics

 = Love WP Search Insights? =